KainosSoftwareLtd/kainos-govuk-datepicker/README.md

 const datepicker = require('accessible-date-picker');
 ```

-Add a class of 'date-picker' to your HTML form wrapper.
-Ensure day, month and year inputs have a class of 'date-picker-day', 'date-picker-month', 'date-picker-year'.
+Add a class of `.date-picker` to your HTML form wrapper.
+Ensure day, month and year inputs have a class of `.date-picker-day`, `.date-picker-month`, `.date-picker-year`.

+See recommended HTML structure below -

 ```html
 <div class="govuk-form-group">